kanopy-platform/drone-validation/README.md

 ## Usage

-This is for demonstration purpose only and will need to be adapted for real world deployments.
+This is for demonstration purposes only and will need to be adapted for real world deployments.

 See [Drone docs](https://docs.drone.io/extensions/validation/) for more info.